Anthony-Rose/Cyber-Tools/README.md

 # Cyber-Tools
-Tool to disable an electric generator via ICS/SCADA server

 DestroyGen.py -
 Python command-line tool that utilizes the PyModBus library to disable an electric generator via the power bit on an ICS/SCADA registry.